KLCH

-KLCH is a radio station located in Lake City, Minnesota.
-It operates on the frequency of 94.9 MHz.
+KLCH (94.9 FM) is a radio station located in Lake City, Minnesota.
 They are owned Q Media Group, LLC.
 Lake Hits 95 transmits their signal from a 328-foot height above average terrain antenna located southeast of Stockholm, Wisconsin.
 They broadcast using 5,000 watts of power and have a coverage area of about 45 miles.

 Programming

 Lake Hits signed on the air in 2001 with an adult contemporary format.
 KLCH switched to the current oldies format in July 2007.
-They use the Westwood One "Classic Hits" 24/7 fomat.
-However, they have a local morning show.
-Lake Hits 95 studios are located in Lake City.
-KLCH carries high school sports, local news, and weather twice per hour from the Weathereye Weather Center in Woodbury, Minnesota.
+Lake Hits 95 studios are located in Lake City and Red Wing.
+KLCH carries Lake City high school sports, local news, and weather twice per hour from the Weathereye Weather Center in Woodbury, Minnesota.